 Feed your good bacteria

-Now that you are going to spend money on expensive probiotics, it’s better if you make a couple changes in your diet.
+Now that you are going to spend money on expensive probiotics, it’s better if you make a couple of changes in your diet.
 Friendly bacteria are picky and need certain nutrients if they are to repopulate your intestines.
 That’s right, bacteria need to eat to survive and they thrive on a variety of fibers.
 The more fiber is in your diet from different veggies, legumes, leafy greens, fruits and berries, the better.

 For type A personalities who want to take an extra step in the right direction, there is also prebiotics.